fmo/resilient-microservices/README.md

 * They should fail fast now and retry later
 * Microservices has to be fault tolerant

+## Timeouts

+Timeout pattern is good but down side of it is it waits undefined time which maybe something not wanted if the service is already got back to up and running.

 ## Circuit Breaker Pattern

 Fail fast in case of errors and enables you to perform the default or fallback operations